spartan-haohoang/LLM-Finetuning-Cookbook/README.md

 🔥 A hands-on, code-first collection of recipes for fine-tuning Large Language Models. 🔥

 This repository is not a polished library but a collection of practical, well-commented notebooks and scripts.
-The goal is to provide deep insights into the code and mechanics behind various LLM fine-tuning techniques, inspired by the fantastic work of practitioners like [Youssef Hosni](https://github.com/youssefHosni).
+The goal is to provide deep insights into the code and mechanics behind various LLM fine-tuning techniques

 ---